raspberrypilearning/n-days-of-christmas/worksheet.md

 		verbs = []
   ```

-1. You can get all the verbs by finding words that end in '-ing'.
-A little bit of string slicing can help you get this.
-Switch over to the interpreter and try out the following.
+	You can locate all the verbs by finding words that end in '-ing'.
+A little bit of string slicing can help you here.
+Switch over to the interpreter and try out the examples outlined in the following steps.

 1. This gets you the first character of the string `Hello`.